Know Why Solar Power is Possible in Nevada? The Heroism of Brian Sandoval

 A Closer Look at Nevada’s New Net Metering Policy

-Although all these new laws will affect solar in some way, Assembly Bill 405 has the greatest.
-This is because this bill has reinstated net metering.
+Although all these laws affect solar, Assembly Bill 405 has had the largest impact.
+This bill reinstated net metering.

 Is There a Chance Of Another Bait and Switch?
 We Wouldn’t Count on It

-Given the states recent history concern of whether this is a lasting option is valid.
-Thankfully this bill also has protective measures for solar customers.
+Given Nevada’s recent history, concern over whether this is a lasting option is valid.
+Thankfully AB 405 also has protective measures for solar customers.

-Once you have signed up for residential solar in Reno or Carson City, you will get that rate for the next 20 years.
-That means that for roughly the life of your solar array you will receive the same rates.
-Solar customers are also now no longer put in a different class by utility companies.
-This means utilities now have to charge you at the same rates as they do their other customers.
+Once signed up for residential solar in Reno or Carson City, you will get that rate for the next 20 years.
+That means that for roughly the life of the solar array, you will receive the same rates.
+Solar customers are also no longer considered a different class by NV utility companies, meaning utilities now have to charge Nevadans at the same rate they charge their other customers.

-All Nevada solar customers now also have the right to self-generate via solar power.
-This means that you don’t have to pay for the energy you are no longer taking off the grid.
-If you get battery backup this can become extremely advantageous.
+All Nevada solar customers now also have the right to self-generate via solar power, meaning customers don’t have to pay for the energy they no longer taking off the grid.
+If you get battery backup, this can become extremely advantageous.